 Dr. John Morton-Finney Diversity Scholar Award

-For more than 20 years, Butler has been awarding the Dr. John Morton-Finney Diversity Scholar Award to students who have taken a leadership role promoting diversity, equity, and inclusion in their schools or communities.
+For more than 30 years, Butler has been awarding the Dr. John Morton-Finney Diversity Scholar Award to students who have invested intentional time and energy in advancing diversity, equity, and inclusion initiatives in their schools or communities.

-In 1911, at 22 years of age, he joined the Army and served until 1914.
-Being a Black man in the Army, he was a member of the Buffalo soldiers, a Black-only regiment.
-Due to racism and discrimination, even though he earned the rank of corporal and sergeant, he was denied officer status.
-He also served in 1918 in France during WW1 as an infantryman.
-Dr. John Morton-Finney married Pauline Angeline Ray, and in 1922, they moved to Indianapolis, Indiana.
+By the age of 22 he joined the US Army and served until 1914.
+He served honorably as a member of the Buffalo Soldiers, a black-only regiment.
+Due to racism and discrimination, he was denied officer status even though he earned the rank of corporal and sergeant.
+He also served in 1918 in France during WWI as an infantryman.
+Dr. Morton-Finney married Pauline Angeline Ray, and in 1922, they moved to Indianapolis, Indiana.
 They later had one daughter, Gloria Ann Morton-Finney.

-Dr. John Morton-Finney earned eleven academic degrees, five of those in law.
+Throughout his life, Dr. Morton-Finney earned eleven academic degrees, five of those in law.
 His first degree was in 1935, and the last degree was from Butler University in 1965.
 He also was fluent in seven languages.

 He was born on June 25, 1889, and passed away on January 28, 1998, at 108 years old.
 His grave is in Crown Hill Cemetery in Indianapolis, where his wife and daughter are also buried.

 - 1935: Admitted as a member of the Bar of the Indiana Supreme Court